 - 98. The Council must calculate and approve its Council Tax Requirement for the forthcoming financial year in accordance with s32 and s43 of the Local Government Finance Act 1992 (LGFA 1992), annually. - 99.
 Section 25 of the Local Government Act 2003 also requires the officer having responsibility for the administration of the Council's financial affairs (Chief Executive), to report to the Council on the robustness of the budget estimates and adequacy of financial reserves when determining its budget requirement under the LGFA 1992.
-This is considered in Appendix A and will be reported to Council on 27th February when the budget is presented for approval.
+This is considered in the report on the Robustness of Estimates and Adequacy of Reserves report elsewhere on the Agenda for this meeting.